Ćunski

-The main road below Ćunski branches off leading to the Lošinj airfield.
+The main road below Ćunski branches off leading to Lošinj Airport.
 Also nearby on the western coast is Artatore, which is a popular tourist town.

 History

 The present village is no longer the original old settlement which evolved from a fort dating back to Roman times.
 As the land here was fertile, and the sea was rich with fish, the area was populated as early as the Bronze Age, and during Roman times there were numerous villas (villae rusticae) along the shores.
-Ruins of one villa is still recognizable in the Studencic bay, together with the remains of a sarcophagus.
+The ruins of one villa are still recognizable in the Studencic bay, together with the remains of a sarcophagus.
 An old built-up fountain also still exists there.

 During the 16th century the old church of St. Nicholas was built, then enlarged in 1784, in appearance very similar to the St. Mary Magdalene church in Nerezine.
-It was torn down in order to build a simple, single-nave church with a rectangular sanctuary in 1908, which is still there today, with a belltower added in 1923.
+It was torn down in order to build a simple, single-nave church with a rectangular sanctuary in 1908, which is still there today, with a bell tower added in 1923.
 Unfortunately, there is very little left of the original lavish artistic interior decorations.